 Like every military organization, there is a command structure, which requires having different ranks.
-The same is true of SF, Rangers, Delta, MARSOC, etc. There are no military organizations where everyone is the same rank.
+The same is true of Army Special Forces, U.S. Army Rangers, Delta Force, MARSOC, etc. There are no military organizations where everyone is the same rank.

 |E-4||Petty Officer Third Class||PO3||Noncommissioned Officer|